 In 1992 Yehuda Dagan first published an estimated plan of Kh.
 Kiafa (Qeiyafa), and Zvi Greenhut conducted a survey in 2001, which caught the attention of the archaeologists.

 Extensive excavations of Kh.
-Qeiyafa started in 2007/2008.
+Qeiyafa started in 2007/2008 and ended in 2013.
 The excavators are headed by Prof. Yosef Garfunkel (Hebrew University of Jerusalem) and Mr Saar Ganor (Israeli Antiquities Authority).
 There are also teams and scholars from the Universities of Southern Adventist, Oakland and Virginia Commonwealth.
 The archaeologists unearthed a pair of gates, which fit to the name of the city and made its identification almost certain.

 The site is located on a high hill (328m) above the valley of Elah.
 It is built on two platforms - a lower city of 100 dunams (10 hectares) and an upper city of 30 dunams (3 hectares).
 There are two gates - on the west side (directed towards the Biblical city of Azekah) and a south gate (directed towards the valley of Elah and the Biblical city of Sochoh).
-It is completely surrounded by a 2-4 m wall built in a casemate form (double walls with a 4m chamber between them), with a base of long and heavy blocks.
-Dwelling rooms touched the border of the inner wall.
+It is completely surrounded by a 2-4 m wall built in a casemate form - double walls with a 4m chamber between them (Hebrew: "Sogarim").
+The bases of the wall consisted of long and heavy blocks.
+The back side of the dwelling rooms touched the border of the inner casemate wall.

 The following aerial view shows the points of interest.
 You can point on the yellow squares to navigate to the selected place within this page or other web pages.

-After 4 seasons of excavations (2007-2010) the excavators dated the city to 1050-925BC (end of Iron Age I, and Iron Age IIa).
+After 4 seasons of excavations (2007-2010) the excavators dated the city to 1050-925BC (end of Iron Age I, and early Iron Age IIa).
+The dating was based on the analysis of olive pits found in the excavations.
 Other remains from later periods (Hellenistic period and a Byzantine period) were excavated at some parts of the site.

 Based on the findings they determined that the fortified city was a well organized Judean Hebrew city, which existed at the times of David and Solomon.
-Their claims of the Judean identity are based on the cooking habits (lack of pig bones, use of baking trays), the structure of the city (residential houses abut the city wall), the existence of the two gates, the ceramics and finding of a Semitic inscription, an Aniconic cult in a sanctuary found in the site, the location of the site and the Biblical references.
+Their claims of the Judean identity are based on the cooking habits (lack of pig bones, use of baking trays), the structure of the city (residential houses abut the city wall), the existence of the two gates, the type of ceramics and finding of a Semitic inscription, an Aniconic cult in a sanctuary found in the site, the location of the site and the Biblical references.
 The site is indeed a remarkable Iron age city, but there are debates among scholars on its identity.
-Probably more years of excavations will resolve some of these issues.

 Click on the photos to view in higher resolution...